shnarazk/shnarazk.github.io/article/2020/2020-05-20-LR-needs-something.md

 ---
-title: LR needs something te explore the world
+title: LR needs something to explore the world
 subtitle: I guess so
 date: 2020-05-21
 tags: ["SAT"]